asteyven/SET08103-base/units/unit04/unit04b.md

 ## Kanban in Software Development

 The lean movement in software development has taken inspiration from the numerous lean manufacturing principles in general.
 Kanban is perhaps the most well known as it provides a visual tool.
-This is a key principle of DevOps ([Lecture 06](../lecture06)) where we want to **make work visible**.
+This is a key principle of DevOps ([Unit 03b Three Ways of DevOps](../unit03/unit03b.md) ) where we want to **make work visible**.

 Kanban in software development appears to have evolved from Microsoft in the 2000s.
 There have been several books on Kanban in software development, but the principles have been applied to other sectors such as human resources, marketing, and general service management.
 The key concept that always appears is the Kanban board, which has been used in various forms.